syncliteio/SyncLite/CONTRIBUTING.md

 ## Issues

-When opening issues, please prefix the title with `SyncLite:`.
-For example:
+When opening issues, please prefix the title with `<project-name>:`

+e.g. synclite-validator: Add new integration test for SyncLite QReader

 Be as descriptive as possible, including steps to reproduce the issue if applicable.